ArenaHernandez/MNIST-Handwritten-Digit-Recognition/README.md

 - BatchNormalization layer is added to normalize the activations of the previous layer at each batch.
 - Finally, a Dense layer with 10 units and a 'softmax' activation function is added for the output layer, representing the 10 classes (digits 0-9).
 - The model is compiled using the Adam optimizer, sparse categorical crossentropy loss function, and accuracy as the evaluation metric.

-# Handwritten Digit Recognition using Neural Networks

-## Overview

-This repository contains a Python implementation of a neural network model for recognizing handwritten digits from the MNIST dataset.
-The model is built using TensorFlow and Keras.

 ## Project Structure